arcus/education_modules/sql_intermediate/sql_intermediate.md

 Regular expressions can look intimidating, but learning regex can be a powerful way to find text needles in a haystack, helping you pull out useful text from clinical notes, Python code you've written, a pile of social media posts compiled for research, or other text.
 If you'd like to learn regex, we suggest checking out our modules [Demystifying Regular Expressions](https://liascript.github.io/course/?https://raw.githubusercontent.com/arcus/education_modules/main/demystifying_regular_expressions/demystifying_regular_expressions.md#1) or [Regular Expressions Basics](https://liascript.github.io/course/?https://raw.githubusercontent.com/arcus/education_modules/main/regular_expressions_basics/regular_expressions_basics.md#1) to get started!

-You don't need to memorize the information we share here about regular exprssions.
+You don't need to memorize the information we share here about regular expressions.
 In our regex quiz question, we provide you with the regular expression you need!
 Our goal is to let you see and work with these powerful tools in a supported way, so they're less scary when you run across them later.

 </div>